Stvff/MIV/readme.md

 Instead of these things, image viewers seemingly focus development effort on image editing features, which, while nice, are not as important to me as all the other things mentioned.

 It is good practice to attempt to solve a problem like this yourself when you encounter it; maybe there's a reason these more popular programs haven't done it.
+So far, I have implemented most of my desired features, and have still not found out why all of these are not commonplace.

 ## Outline/Mission Statement
-So, my idea is as follows:\
-MIV is a modular image viewer, where file formats are supported through plugins (as `.so` files).
-These plugins must have a simple API, so that supporting a new image format is a simple task based on the reference implementation for that format.
-MIV arranges the windowing, the UI, file collection and preloading, and the plugins decode the images.

 The current roadmap can be found in [docs/todo.md](./docs/todo.md).\
-As for now, I'm trying to get a passable image viewer with automatic file reloading for PPM and QOI files.
-This way, I'm creating a 'reference plugin' in C (see `MIV.h` and `ppm.c`) that other people can then reference, should they choose to participate.
+The naming of releases is based on all the major train stations between Twente and Amsterdam.
+The hope is that it will be out of pre-release when I get to Amsterdam.

-To be more specific about features, I am aiming for feature parity with the [Linux Mint xviewer](https://github.com/linuxmint/xviewer?tab=readme-ov-file) in terms of the image viewing experience.
+To be more specific about features, I am aiming for feature parity (or more) with the [Linux Mint xviewer](https://github.com/linuxmint/xviewer?tab=readme-ov-file) in terms of the image viewing experience.